TheHeepo/C-Primer/README.md

 # C-Primer

-I'll be adding my cdoe from C++ Primer to this repository
+I'll be adding my code from C++ Primer to this repository